TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Administrators/Permissions/Index.rst

   list contents of folder

 writeFolder
   Permission to change contents of folder (add files, rename files, add folders, rename folders).
 Changing contents of existing files is not governed by this permission!

 copyFolder
   Needs writeFolder permissions for the target folder

 moveFolder
   Needs writeFolder permissions for both target and source folder (because it is removed from the latter, which changes the folder).

 renameFolder
-  Needs writeFolder permissions (because it changes the folder itself and also the containing folder's contents)
+  Needs writeFolder permissions (because it changes the folder itself and also the containing folder's contents).

 deleteFolder
   Remove an (empty) folder; needs write folder permissions